Kreswell/kreswell.github.io/_posts/2018-12-12-MathJaxTest.md

 $\underset{\text{tetrahydroxozincate(II)}}{\ce{[Zn(OH)4]^2-}}$}
 $$

+Nope, doesn't work.
+Oh well, MathJax doesn't do everything, but it does do a lot.

 It would appear that it works basically the same as in a Jupyter notebook.
 I wonder if Jupyter uses MathJax.
 It probably does.
 (And I'm sure I could find out if I wanted to bother looking it up.)